Bujo key ideas for rapid logging

 But what is a bullet journal key exactly and why do you need one?

-In this post I will walk you through how to use the bullet journal key symbols for rapid logging and I will share a few examples to inspire you on bullet journal key ideas.
+In this post, I will walk you through how to use the bullet journal key symbols for rapid logging and I will share a few examples to inspire you on bullet journal key ideas.

-If you are new to bullet journal you might want to check my guide for starting a bullet journal.
+If you are new to bullet journals you might want to check out my guide for starting a bullet journal.
 It’s the best place to start if you are a Bullet Journal beginner as I give you an entire overview of the system for you to start up.

 A bujo consist of the following parts:

-- Bullet Journal Monthly Spreads
+Bullet Journal Monthly Spreads

 Bullet Journal Key Original Set up

 The concept of bullet journal keys was created by Ryder Carroll, the Bullet Journal method creator.